karish-grover/Electives-Advisory-System-Prolog/README.md

 ## Running the program

-Screenshots for sample runs of the program have been shown.
+Screenshots for sample runs of the program have been shown in the [file](https://github.com/karish-grover/Electives-Advisory-System-Prolog/blob/274c35ae83d5dd3b7f604b05cb4765af4b997a98/Sample%20Runs.pdf).

 Run the code in the Prolog shell as follows: